Ariaversary/Blast-emailer-public-build/README.md

 Step 1:

+Enter Client Secret and ID, and Tenant ID using Microsoft Azure

 Change the [SENDER EMAIL] line inside the Blast.py code.

 **You can use notepad to access the code and change it there as labelled**